Skip to content

 For me though, any strategy needs to be focused on how we can maximise employment opportunities, support job growth and reduce disadvantage, so it needs to try to take a ‘whole economy’ view and not just focus on specific favoured industries, many of which ultimately don’t employ a lot of people.

-One positive that we can definitely build on, though, is that employment grew by four million in the 10 years before the crisis, and over 3.5 million of those jobs were in highly skilled work.
+One positive that we can definitely build on, though, is that employment grew by four million in the 10 years before the crisis.
+Over 3.5 million of those jobs were in highly skilled work.
 I think the challenge therefore is how we help more people get from lower skilled to higher skilled work quickly.

 Deborah: The ladder of progression.